jayehernandez/the-good-place/README.md

 * [Octokit Rest API](https://developer.github.com/v3/libraries/)
 * GIFs from [Giphy](giphy.com)

 Give a ⭐️ if you think this project is cool!
+This is an entry to dev.to's [Github Actions Hackathon](https://dev.to/devteam/announcing-the-github-actions-hackathon-on-dev-3ljn).

 ## 📝 License